xiaoshihou514/xiaoshihou514.github.io/ndpc/getting-started.md

 ### From Github Releases

 The easiest way of installing ndpc is from [github releases](https://github.com/xiaoshihou514/ndpc/releases), simply download the executable for your platform and add it to your path variable.
-If the binary for your machine is absent, try `ndpc-universal.jar`, you will need a JDK to run it and the startup time would be slower.
+If the binary for your machine is absent, try `ndpc.jar`, you will need a JDK to run it tho.

 ### Build from source